palkan/anyway_config/README.md

 end
 ```

-`attr_config` creates accessors and default values.
-If you don't need default values just write:
+Here `attr_config` creates accessors and populates the default values.
+If you don't need default values you can write:

 ```ruby
 attr_config :user, :password, host: "localhost", options: {}
 ```

-Then create an instance of the config class and use it:
+Then, create an instance of the config class and use it:

 ```ruby
 module MyCoolGem